dji-sdk/Mobile-SDK-Doc/source/cn/ios-tutorials/P4MissionsDemo.md

 #### Showing Live Video Stream

-   In order to show the live video stream in the TapFlyViewController, we should import the following headers and implement the protocols of `DJICameraDelegate`, `DJIVideoFeedListener` firstly:
+   In order to show the live video stream in the TapFlyViewController, we should import the following headers and implement the protocols of `DJIVideoFeedListener` firstly:

 ~~~objc
 #import "TapFlyViewController.h"